Bukalati/Lowercase-Uppercase/README.md

 # Lowercase-Uppercase
+ C++ Project for University
- Changing the letters you enter to uppercase
+ Changing the lowercase entry text to Uppercase